andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 - [Lair o' the Bear](https://www.jeffco.us/1254/Lair-o-the-Bear-Park)
 - [Mount Galbraith](https://www.jeffco.us/1335/Mount-Galbraith-Park)

 A camera located at the entrance to the parking lot detects when a vehicle enters or exits the lot.
 The LotSpot data contains a timestamp, # spaces in use, whether a car entered/exited, and % capacity of the lot.
 The timestamps are not evenly spaced (there is a datapoint whenever a car enters/exits a lot), so the raw data was resampled to a regularly spaced timeseries (1 hr intervals) for analysis and modeling.
 The time range of the data was from 2019-08-30 to 2020-05-06.

 Given the time constraints, I chose to first focus on a single park: **East Mount Falcon**.
 This is one of my personal favorites, had very few data gaps, and I know from experience can reach capacity.

-## Weather
+## Weather Data
-[Powered by Dark Sky](https://darksky.net/poweredby/)
+[Powered by Dark Sky](https://darksky.net/poweredby/) Historical weather data was obtained from the [Dark Sky API](https://darksky.net/dev/docs) for the time period of the LotSpot observations.
+The API takes a location (lat/lon) and returns both daily and hourly observations for the date requested.
+The data contains many fields; for the purpose of this analysis I was interested in the following:
 - Temperature
 - UV Index
 - Cloud Cover
-- Precipitation
+- Precipitation Intensity
 - Wind Gust

 # EDA